TDG-Platform/docs/Ughli.md

 # Ughli

-The ughli GBDX task performs orthorectification and atmospheric compensation on DigitalGlobe 1B images
+The ughli GBDX task performs orthorectification and atmospheric compensation on DigitalGlobe 1B images.

-ughli can be run with Python using [gbdxtools](https://github.com/DigitalGlobe/gbdxtools) or through the [GBDX Web Application](https://gbdx.geobigdata.io/materials/).
+The ughli GBDX task can be run with Python using [gbdxtools](https://github.com/DigitalGlobe/gbdxtools) or through the [GBDX Web Application](https://gbdx.geobigdata.io/materials/).

 ### Table of Contents
  * [Quickstart](#quickstart) - Get started!